win21H2/devos/ReadME.md

  - Any constants or variables that interact with the HWL are declared in all capital letters
  - Any functions are declared in camelCase
+ - Any functions or pointers in assembly are declared in snake_case